aces/Loris-MRI/docs/scripts_md/Notify.md

 INPUT: notification type

-RETURNS: the notification typeID, or undef is none exists
+RETURNS: the notification typeID, or undef if none exists

 ### getSpooledTypes()